 Commission, wrote to Bill also.
 He said that there are laws to prosecute

 the hunter’s privileges being suspended.
-But he also cautions
+But he also cautions against

-area is to look for decoys.
-But Bill points out that hunters often
+is to look for decoys.
+But Bill points out that hunters often leave their

-if they are serious about reducing the goose overpopulation, they should stop
+they are serious about reducing the goose overpopulation, they should stop

 encouraging goose reproduction through habitat modification, food plots, and

 nesting platforms.
 Bill reports that the official in charge of the Game

 Commission’s Middle Creek Wildlife Management Area (WLMA) said that Middle

 Creek’s primary purpose is goose propagation.
-Bill
+Bill suggests that they

 The Case of Jan Haagensen